couchbase-partners/test-drive-couchbase/2 - Key Value Document Storage.md

 # Lab 2 - Key/Value Document Storage

 This is the second lab for the Couchbase Test Drive.
-You need to have completed the [first lab (Couchbase basics)](1couchbasebasics.md) before starting this lab.
+You need to have completed [Lab 1 - Logging into Couchbase](1%20-%20Logging%20into%20Couchbase.md) before starting this lab.

 ## Objective